Robert Touchton, Chair

 Sandra W. Neville, Vice Chair

 Quaker.
 Former Clerk, Wilmington Friends Meeting.
-Pediatric Nurse Practitioner,
+Pediatric Nurse Practitioner.
+Former nursing

 Douglass W. McDonald, Treasurer

-President and CEO, Cincinnati Museum Center & CEO of the National Underground Railroad Freedom
+CEO, Cincinnati Museum Center & National Underground Railroad Freedom Center.
+Member of

-Center.
-Member of many professional associations and serves on the Finance & Resources Committee
+many professional associations and serves on the board of the U.S. Committee of the International

-American Association of Museums Ethics Committee on Cultural Property, and the Association for
+Association of Museums Ethics Committee on Cultural Property, and the Association for Midwest Museums.

-Midwest Museums.
-In the community, he currently serves as a board member for Greater Cincinnati
+In the community, he currently serves as a board member for Greater Cincinnati Convention and

-Honorary Co-Chair of the 94th annual convention for American Association for the Study of African
+Co-Chair of the 94th annual convention for American Association for the Study of African American Life

 William P. Shaw, Secretary